Tramadol vs Oxycodone

 Oxycodone

 Oxycodone treats moderate to severe pain when less potent, non-opioid options are not working.
-It’s used for acute pain (for 3 to 7 days only) and chronic pain.7, 11
+It’s used for acute pain (for 3 to 7 days only) and sometimes chronic pain.7, 11

 Addictiveness